FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/06 Quallity assurance/quality_assurance.md

 ## External QA

+!!! danger "A fresh set of eyes"

+    Have someone who has not participated in the development of the learning materials review the final work.
+This will guarantee a review free of cognitive bias.

 To truly view the produced learning materials through the lenses of learners and other instructors, you need to perform a QA check with the help of an external party.
-This external party should be someone who has not been involved in any step of the materials design, better yet has not seen the materials ever before.
-In this way, you will have a pair of fresh eyes that will review the learning materials without any cognitive bias.

 ![Quality control approved logo](./attachments/approved-147677_1280.png){: style="height:200px;"}